varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Varnish needs to know where to find the HTTP server it is caching for.
-You can either specify it with -b and use the default VCL code, or you can put it in your own VCL file.
+You can either specify it with -b, or you can put it in your own VCL file.

 Using -b is a quick way to get started::